gvwilson/thirdbit/fiction/beneath-coriandel/index.md

 By the time the ledge narrows to nothing, the soles of my old boots are pressed against the rock like hungry piglets against their mother's belly.
-Right foot, left foot---plant each one against the rock, then wriggle my shoulders along a handspan or two and start again.
+Right foot, left foot—plant each one against the rock, then wriggle my shoulders along a handspan or two and start again.
 Saints painting pictures, but it's hard work.

 And then I drop my damned pack.
 When the ledge reappears I get my boots back